OkapiLib/OkapiLib/docs/tutorials/walkthrough/odometry.md

 ## Configuring Odometry

-OkapiLib supports odometry for all chassis configurations, and is configured using [ChassisControllerBuilder](@ref okapi::ChassisControllerBuilder).
+OkapiLib supports odometry for all chassis configurations.
+A chassis controller that uses odometry is configured using the [ChassisControllerBuilder](@ref okapi::ChassisControllerBuilder).

 There are three general types of odometry supported by OkapiLib, though most feasible configurations are possible: